cbitstech/PG2CSV/readme.md

 Columns 11-12: Time (HH:mm) - the end time (the hour is in 24-hour format).
  -->

+####Creating probe information file

-* Determine which probes you are querying, using another TSV file containing following columns:
+Create a TSV file which determine which probes are being queried. this file shoud contain the following columns:

 **Column 1**: Probe name - This is the name which is assigned by Purple Robot and used in the database for each probe.